tianhu/bighead/README.md

 ![picture](dsvpn-logo.png)

-# Setup Peer to peer secure tunnel with DSVPN
+# Setup a peer to peer secure tunnel with DSVPN

-This guide show you my installation setps to setup a DSVPN server on my Azure VPS and a client on my local machine.
+This guide shows you my installation setps to setup a DSVPN server on my Azure VPS and a client on my local machine.

-## Server
+## Server side installation

 ### Make dsvpn
 ```